ceLLMate: Sandboxing Browser AI Agents: Workflow and Chrome Instantiation

-As discussed in Section~\ref{sec:design-sitemap}, a sitemap defines how browser actions, represented as HTTP requests, are mapped to their corresponding semantic meaning.
-Figure~\ref{fig:amz-sitemap} illustrates a portion of the sitemap constructed for Amazon.
-Each sitemap entry contains two categories of information: (1) matching data, which specifies how to identify the request (e.g., HTTP method, URL pattern, and request body), and (2) semantic data, which captures the meaning of action and facilitates convenient referencing when specifying policies.
+\textbf{Sitemap Construction and Maintenance.} As introduced in Section~\ref{sec:design-sitemap}, the agent sitemap bridges browser actions, represented as HTTP requests, to their semantic meanings.
+Figure~\ref{fig:amz-sitemap} shows a portion of the Amazon sitemap.
+Each entry consists of (1) matching data that identifies the request (e.g., HTTP method, URL pattern, request body) and (2) semantic data that captures the action's meaning and facilitates policy specification.
 It includes a unique identifier (\texttt{semantic\_action}) and a natural-language description.
 Together, these elements enable \cellmate to translate low-level HTTP requests into high-level semantic actions.

-An optional \texttt{args} field specifies the arguments that can be used for permission descisions on this action, as well as how to extract these argument values at runtime.
-In Figure~\ref{fig:amz-sitemap}, an argument called \texttt{total\_amount} is defined for the \texttt{PlaceOrder} action.
-This argument represents a value that must be extracted from the DOM tree using the specified URL and selector.
-We discuss dynamic policies that utilize these arguments later in this section and elaborate on the details of argument retrieval and function evaluation in Section~\ref{sec:impl-enforcement-dynamic}.

-We currently require web developers and their security teams to manually define an agent sitemap for their application, as they are the only ones with both the motivation and expertise necessary for this task.
-Creating an agent sitemap requires an effort comparable to creating API documentation, a task with which web developers are already familiar.
-When choosing \texttt{semantic\_name} for each action, developers should ideally use the corresponding function names from the server-side codebase, as a concise abstraction of the action's meaning.
-We discuss our vision for automated sitemap generation in Section~\ref{sec:discussion-automated-sitemap}.
+An optional \texttt{args} field specifies security-relevant arguments for this action and how their values are extracted at runtime.